 The Customer Experience Implications of Food Delivery Apps

-In the first half of 2018 the total value of food deliveries made by the top 5 third party delivery apps in the USA was $5 billion and YoY growth was 54.6%.
+In 2019 the total value of food deliveries worldwide is estimated to be $107 billion (ref: Statistica) and around half of that will be delivered by third-party delivery apps.
+Some of these third-party platforms are showing astronomical YoY growth rates such as DoodDash in the USA which recently expanded revenues by a mind-blowing 216% year-over-year.
 They are two staggering statistics that point to a future where many restaurants will do more revenue on delivery orders than on dine-in orders.
-That is something few would have envisioned only a couple of years ago and, unless you’ve always run pizzerias or Chinese takeaways, is the biggest change the restaurant industry has seen for decades.
+That is something few would have envisioned only a few years ago and, unless you’ve always run pizzerias or Chinese takeaways, is the biggest change the restaurant industry has seen for decades.

 When restaurant owners are considering putting their business on one or more of these apps there are some obvious questions they need to ask themselves:

 - Do we have capacity in the kitchen to meet the extra demand?